Pronovix/devportal-docs-example/payment/api_tutorials.md

 }
 ```

-#### 8. Refresh Access Token {#refresh-access-token}
+#### 8. Refresh Access Token

 When your access token expires you can request a new access token using the refresh token.

 ##### Sample Request